Mitsuru Ushijima: Death

 General Cho added a postscript on the order, in red ink ”Do not suffer the shame of being taken prisoner.
 You will live for eternity.”

-Ushijima and Cho had decided to commit seppuku (ritual suicide) and on the night of their planned departure held a banquet in the cave housing the command post with a large meal prepared by Ushijima's cook, Tetsuo Nakamutam, which was complemented with plenty of sake and Cho's remaining stock of captured Black & White Scotch whisky.
+Ushijima and Cho had decided to commit seppuku (ritual suicide) and on the night of their planned departure held a banquet in the cave housing the command post with a large meal prepared by Ushijima's cook, Tetsuo Nakamuta, which was complemented with plenty of sake and Cho's remaining stock of captured Black & White Scotch whisky.

-Later in the early hours of 22 June the staff in the command post lined up to pay their respects to Ushijima who was attired in his full dress uniform and Cho who wore a white kimono.
+In the early hours of 22 June the staff in the command post lined up to pay their respects to Ushijima who was attired in his full dress uniform and Cho who wore a white kimono.
 Cho volunteered to go first and lead the way, "as the way may be dark,” but Ushijima insisted on going first.
 The men made their way onto an outside ledge overlooking the ocean, on which a white cloth had been laid over a quilt.
-Handed a knife by an aide Ushijima shouted and made a deep vertical cut in his bared abdomen before Captain Sakaguchi (who was regarded as a master swordsman) decapitated him with his sword.
+Handed a knife by an aide, Ushijima shouted and made a deep vertical cut in his bared abdomen before Captain Sakaguchi (who was regarded as a master swordsman) decapitated him with his sword.
 Cho followed Ushijima and the bodies of both men were buried by three orderlies in shallow graves.

 Their deaths were witnessed by Yahara, who was the most senior officer captured by American forces.
 Yahara had asked Ushijima for permission to commit suicide, but the general refused his request, saying, "If you die there will be no one left who knows the truth about the battle of Okinawa.
 Bear the temporary shame but endure it.
 This is an order from your army commander."
 Yahara later authored a book entitled The Battle for Okinawa, describing Ushijima's last moments.

-The bodies of Ushijima, and Cho, were buried under U.S. military auspices on 27 June 1945 near the cave where they died in the last hours of fighting on Okinawa.
-"The bodies of the two Japanese generals were lowered into graves almost above their cave headquarters which was sealed during the American flag service."
+The bodies of Ushijima and Cho were buried under U.S. military auspices near the cave where they died in the last hours of fighting on Okinawa on the 27th of June 1945: "The bodies of the two Japanese generals were lowered into graves almost above their cave headquarters which was sealed during the American flag service."

 Ushijima was described as a humane man who discouraged his senior officers from striking his subordinates and who disliked displays of anger because he considered it a base emotion.
 American historian Hanson W. Baldwin regarded Ushijima as the greatest Japanese general of the Pacific War.